 Nanodiscs were first described by Sligar and coworkers.
 They provide a phospholipid bilayer system held together by membrane scaffold proteins (MSPs).
 MSPs are truncated forms of apolipoprotein (apo) A-I which wrap around a patch of a lipid bilayer to form a disc-like particle or nanodisc.
 MSPs provide a hydrophobic surface facing the lipids, and a hydrophilic surface at the outside.
 This setup makes nanodiscs highly soluble in aqueous solutions and allows for the solubilization of membrane proteins in the absence of detergents.
 These nanobilayer particles are about 7-17 nm in diameter, depending on the mutation variant of MSP used.
-Most widely employed are the standard size MSP1D1 and MSP1E3D1, but also smaller proteins such as MSP1D1 $\Delta$ H5 (or MSP1D1 dH5) and larger variants such as MSP2N2 are suitable for the generation of nanodiscs (3).
+Most widely employed are MSP1D1 and MSP1E3D1, but also other mutants of MSP1D1 are suitable for the generation of nanodiscs.